ArchitectingSoftware/Cloud-Native-Software-Engineering/cnse-syllabus.md

 * Working with Popular cloud native services such as Docker, Kubernetes, and FaaS offerings

 * Cloud infrastructure architecture – regions, availability zones, edge locations

+#### Programming & The Course Project
+This course places significant emphasis on hands on software development using the `go` programming language, but also assumes that students have no prior knowledge of `go`.
+The initial programming assignments will be derived from the in-class tutorial to get students up to speed.
+From there, there will be hands on assignments that cover building and containerizing simple APIs using modern `go` frameworks such as `gin` and `fiber`.
+The final half of the course will focus on combining what we have learned into a course project that will incorporate:

+* API design best practices
+* API implementation and containerization
+* API integration and orchestration with 3rd party containerized services such as `redis` and `mysql`.
+* Deployment of a multi-API system consisting of both student-developed and 3rd party code into a container orchestration system.

 #### Textbook
 There is no required textbook for this course.
 Materials will be provided by the instructor in Blackboard, and students will be expected to review online materials (websites, Blogs, YouTube videos) provided by the instructor.